Sébastien Buemi: 2015–16 season

 In season two, Buemi dominated the early stages of the championship.
 In the season opening round in Beijing Buemi secured pole, fastest lap and the race win.
 The story was looking much the same in the following round in Putrajaya before Buemi's car experienced mechanical failure while leading the race.
 Having made a mistake in qualifying in Punta del Este, Buemi lined up fifth on the grid, but went on to claim his third fastest lap in three races and another race victory.
 Next he finished second in Buenos Aires and Mexico.

-After a third-place finish at Paris, Buemi scored his third win of the season at Berlin, setting up a nail bitting finale in London.
-With Buemi needing to finish ahead of rival Lucas di Grassi to win the championship in the second race of the weekend, he was hit off by no other than Di Grassi himself at the first corner.
-Therefore, the title was to be headed to whoever could get the fastest lap bonus points in their second car.
-Despite the immense pressure, Buemi cruised to the fastest lap to become Formula E champion 2015–16.
+After a third-place finish at Paris, Buemi scored his third win of the season at Berlin, setting up a nail-biting finale in London.
+With Buemi needing to finish ahead of rival Lucas di Grassi to win the championship in the second race of the weekend, he was hit off by no other than di Grassi himself at the first corner.
+As a result, the championship would be decided by whichever driver could secure the fastest-lap bonus point in their respective second car.
+Despite the immense pressure, Buemi cruised to the fastest lap to became the 2015–16 Formula E champion.

 2016–17 season

 Season three started exceptionally well for Buemi, as he won the first three rounds of the championship, becoming the first Formula E driver to achieve the feat of three consecutive wins.
-Buemi would go on to take three more wins at Monaco, Paris, and Berlin before the final 4 races in New York City and Montreal, both double headers.
+Buemi would go on to take three more wins at Monaco, Paris, and Berlin before the final four races in New York City and Montreal, both double headers.

 However, Buemi skipped the New York event due to his WEC commitments with Toyota and participated in the 6 Hours of Nürburgring instead, with Red Bull F1 test and reserve driver Pierre Gasly taking his place.
 In addition, he was disqualified from two races for technical infringements.
 Ultimately, this loss of points led to Buemi missing out on the championship as rival Lucas di Grassi took the title at the final race.